popolo-project/popolo-spec/appendices/components.md

 }
 ```

-A software component may instead choose to use e.g. MongoDB's automatically-assigned hexadecimal strings as its internal, permanent, unique identifier and to put URLs in the metadata of the JSON document, e.g. using the [Hypertext Application Language (HAL)](http://stateless.co/hal_specification.html):
+A software component may instead choose to use e.g. MongoDB's automatically-assigned hexadecimal strings as its internal, permanent, unique identifier and to put URIs in the metadata of the JSON document, e.g. using the [Hypertext Application Language (HAL)](http://stateless.co/hal_specification.html):

 ```json
 {